elixir-europe/rdmkit/pages/contribute/github_way.md

 2. Click on "Issues" in the top menu bar and check existing issues to see if your idea or suggestion is already being addressed.
   * If yes, add your comments to the existing issue.
   * If not, create a new issue by clicking on the green "New issue" on the right.
-3. Choose one of the issues template and create a new issue [ preview here ](https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue).
+3. Choose one of the issues template and create a new issue [preview here](https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue).
   * Report a bug.
   * Edit or Fix existing text or image.
   * Add a new topic as a new page.